Why Take The SAT Above-Grade-Level

 Some parents are concerned that there are a limited number of times their child can take the SAT.
 There is no limit to the number of times a student may test through a talent search organization such as CTD.

-CTD tests thousands of students every year and has for almost 40 years.
-It is a research-validated approach to identifying students’ academic needs and potential, with the added benefits of providing practice on the SAT, demonstrating a trajectory of growth, and taking on academic challenges.
-If you have questions about scores and reporting, we encourage you to reach out to the College Board.
+CTD has participated in above-grade-level assessment for over 40 years.
+It is a research-validated approach to identifying students’ academic needs and potential, with the added benefits of providing practice on the ACT, demonstrating a trajectory of growth, and taking on academic challenges.
+If you have questions about scores and reporting, we encourage you to reach out to ACT.
 Also, we encourage you to communicate with admissions officials at colleges or universities of interest to learn exactly how they make use of test score information.